JasonOstroski/enablement-browser-dem-biz-observability/docs/index.md

 ## Lab Overview

 During this hands-on training lab, we’ll explore the Digital Experience Management (DEM) and Business Observability capabilities of the Dynatrace platform.
+The goal of the lab is to provide SEs with the skills required to build a tailored DEM and Business Observability demo for prospects and customers.
 Participants will gain practical experience by instrumenting Real User Monitoring (RUM) and Business Analytics directly from their local browser using a Chrome extension.

 The lab begins with a focus on the customer journey—tracking real-time user interactions on a digital website to understand performance, usability, and experience metrics.
 Then, we’ll shift to the business journey, automating observability across the full lifecycle of a business process using Workflow Automations, BizEvents, and Business Flows.